johnkhub/Core/Service/CONFIG.md

 `document-schemas` - Generates javadocs-like documentation for the database.

 `compare-schemas` - Compares an external database to the one managed by the service and generates a difference report - outputs to the service trace log.

+`manual-schemas` - This option disables the internal management of the database schemas.
+This allows you to modify the schema by and and still get the service to start up.
+It should be used wit caution as reverting back to internal management will require developer involment to execute the `compare-schemas` and `sync-schemas` operations.